5sWind/IPFSfB/docs/tutorial/simple-network.md

 ./pnet.sh up <network>
 ```

-The network tag is one of [p2p](https://en.wikipedia.org/wiki/Peer-to-peer), [p2s](https://zh.wikipedia.org/wiki/P2S), and [p2sp](https://zh.wikipedia.org/wiki/P2SP).
+The network tag is one of [p2p](https://en.wikipedia.org/wiki/Peer-to-peer), [p2s](https://zh.wikipedia.org/wiki/P2S), [p2sp](https://zh.wikipedia.org/wiki/P2SP) and [so](https://en.wikipedia.org/wiki/Server_(computing)).
 This command will up and start a corresponding network.
-During the network booting, swarmkeygen tool will generate a random, 32 bytes secret key in your network's `build` directory, and `docker cp` will copy it to each containers.
+During the network booting, swarmkeygen tool will generate a random, 32 bytes secret key in your network's `build` directory and `curl` tool will get IPFS Web UI CID for ipfs-server from one of the public IPFS gateways, and `docker cp` will copy them to each containers.
 At the same time, each network nodes will exchange their ipfs address with others.
 Finally, rebooting the network using the secret key (`swarm.key` file) will create a private network.

 ## Setting up private network manually